MSc Researcher · Ontario Tech University

 Research

-Four-study pipeline for automated Requirements Engineering — structured parsing, context-aware classification, and implicit keyword discovery.
+A Traceable, Reliable, Auditable, and Contextual framework for automated Requirements Engineering — structured parsing, context-aware classification, and implicit keyword discovery.

 PythonPyTorchHuggingFaceSBERT / MPNetDeBERTa-v3FAISSUMAPHDBSCANLoRA